 When you buy a home in a new subdivision, a common interest development (CID), a planned unit development (PUD), or a co-op, you normally become a member of what's often called the homeowners' association, or HOA.
 It's usually automatic, but that doesn't mean you can ignore it.
 Let's take a closer look at what an HOA is and how its administration and rule-enforcement efforts will impact your life in your new community.

 An HOA is not a faceless entity.
-After the early days of a development's construction, when people have moved into the community, the HOA will ordinarily be composed of you, your neighbors who own homes in the same development, and whichever of you decide to take on leadership roles there.
+After the early days of a development's construction, when people have moved into the community, the HOA will ordinarily be composed of homeowners including you and your neighbors, some of whom might decide to take on board leadership roles there.

-The June, 2021 collapse of a Florida condo building provides a tragic example of what happens when HOA members cannot agree on matters concerning maintenance and upkeep.
-News reports said the president of the HOA board was concerned about structural problems laid out in a 2018 inspection report, but repairs were estimated to likely cost over $15 million.
+The June, 2021 collapse of a Florida condo building provided a tragic example of what can happen when HOA members cannot agree on matters concerning maintenance and upkeep.
+News reports said the HOA board president was concerned about structural problems laid out in a 2018 inspection report, but repairs were estimated to likely cost over $15 million.
 This led to debate among condo owners, many of whom were reluctant to foot a portion of this huge bill.
-Unfortunately, they had less time than they thought in which to debate and plan, and many died in the disaster.
+Unfortunately, they had less time than they thought in which to debate and plan.
+Many died in the disaster.

 At a more everyday level, you and every property owner in your community will need to abide by various written HOA rules, as discussed below.
 The HOA board will be responsible for enforcing those rules and otherwise managing and overseeing community finances (including collecting regular dues), repairs and upkeep, and so on.